CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-23-vectorization.md

      4,736,740,748      uops_executed.core_cycles_ge_1
 ```

-Some interesting results!
+Some more interesting results!
 It looks like our instruction-level parallelism (ILP) is over 2x greater in the case where we accumulate into a double.
 Let's dig a little deeper, and collect the number of pipeline resource stall for each benchmark.

 Here are the results from accumulating into a float.